LiteAtt: A Peer-to-Peer Self-Attestation Framework and Handshake Protocol for Connected IoT Devices: Experimental Setup

 \subsubsection{Hardware}

-Three TinyML-compatible Arm Cortex-M Arduino boards are used to evaluate the efficacy of the proposed method.
-These include the Portenta C33 (TEE-enabled) \cite{portena-c33}, Portenta H7 \cite{portena-h7} and Nano 33 BLE Sense \cite{nano-33}.
-Figure \ref{fig:hardware} shows the physical devices while Table \ref{tab:hardware} compiles the corresponding hardware specifications.
-The Arduino Portenta C33 is equipped with the 200 MHz Arm Cortex-M33 core, 2MB flash + 16MB external flash, 512KB SRAM, the SE050C2 secure element, and features an Arm Trustzone TEE.
-The Arduino Portenta H7 is equipped with the 480 MHz Arm Cortex-M7 and 240 MHz Cortex-M7 dual cores, 2MB flash + 16MB external flash, and 1MB SRAM + 8MB external SDRAM.
+We use three cost-effective, TinyML-compatible Arm Cortex-M Arduino boards with a range of capabilities to evaluate the efficacy of \textit{LiteAtt}.
+These include the TEE-enabled Arduino Portenta C33 \cite{portena-c33}, the dual-core Arduino Portenta H7 \cite{portena-h7}, and the cheapest among the three, the Arduino Nano 33 BLE Sense \cite{nano-33}.
+Fig. \ref{fig:hardware} shows the physical devices while Table \ref{tab:hardware} compiles the corresponding hardware specifications.
+The Arduino Portenta C33 is equipped with the 200 MHz Arm Cortex-M33 core, 2MB flash + 16MB external flash, 512KB SRAM, the SE050C2 secure element, and features an Arm Trustzone TEE, making it our main test bed.
+The Arduino Portenta H7 is equipped with the 480 MHz Arm Cortex-M7 and 240 MHz Cortex-M4 dual cores, 2MB flash + 16MB external flash, and 1MB SRAM + 8MB external SDRAM.
 The Arduino Nano 33 BLE is equipped with the 64 MHz Arm Cortex-M4F core, 1MB flash, 256KB SRAM, and the ATECC608A cryptoprocessor.